sandhyaparna/Data-Science/Decision Tree/Overview.md

 # Stopping Criteria used in splitting - Pruning and Pre-pruning
 Pre-pruning that stop growing the tree earlier, before it perfectly classifies the training set.
-Post-pruning that allows the tree to perfectly classify the training set, and then post prune the tree.